KurtWang818/python/pythonFinal/README.md

 The information in this data are dates of the flights, origin city, destination city, departure time, arrival time, departure delay, arrival delay, cancel status, etc.

+Link to the folder of the data: [GitHub](https://github.com/KurtWang818/python/tree/master/pythonFinal/flightData/flights)

 I have created 7 py files for this project, the first collection_data.py file is for collecting data.
 It will extract useful columns from the data and save them into seperate small csv files.
 The analysis_1.py, analysis_2.py, analysis_3.py, analysis_4.py, analysis_5.py are for analysis, and the ui.py file is the gui page that can make users easier to execute the analysis.